-The HIV virus can be present in blood, sperm, and some other bodily fluids.
+The HIV virus can be present in blood, sperm, vaginal secretions and breast milk.
 It can be transmitted during unprotected anal sex, vaginal sex, and oral sex.
-Condoms and PrEP (more about PrEP later in this brochure) offers good protection against HIV transmission.
+Condoms and PrEP (more about PrEP later in this brochure) offer good protection against HIV transmission.